staujd02/kaleidoscope-web-streamer/README.md

 - Detect when a stream is "down" (start with youtube inspecting the iframe elements)

 Features:
- - Search bar on list
+ - Add steam
+ - Re-order streams
+ - Add Link to example sources
+ - Add dropzone parser for youtube embeds
+ - Reset all streams to default button

 Fixes:
- - Can't scroll to see all cards on mobile
- - Button over cards when scrolling
+ - ...

 Enhancements:
  - User not informed when invalid source details aren't saved
- - Pad Preview iframe

 ## Possible Streams to Use